Approximating quantum states by states of low rank

+We then further investigate these questions for the Schatten and Ky Fan norms, since they are the most commonly-occurring families of unitary similarity-invariant norms in quantum information theory (see \cite{Wat05,Wat18,HO22} and the references therein, for example).
+The Schatten norms occur frequently in this area because the trace, Frobenius, and operator norms occur as special cases of them, and because of their connection to the (now-disproved) additivity conjecture \cite{HW08,Has09}.
+The Ky Fan norms similarly make frequent appearances in the field because of their connection to majorization, which is absolutely ubiquitous in the field \cite{Nie02,Jab13}.

-We then specialize to the Schatten and Ky Fan norms.
-We show that if $p \in \{1\} \cup [2,4]$, then the farthest state when using the Schattne $p$-norm is always the maximally mixed state, but for all other values of $p$ there exists a rank $k$ and a dimension $n$ for which the farthest (in Schatten $p$-norm) state is not the maximally-mixed state (Theorem~\ref{thm:schatten_124}).
+In particular, we show that if $p \in \{1\} \cup [2,4]$, then the farthest state from the set of low-rank states when using the Schatten $p$-norm is always the maximally-mixed state, but for all other values of $p$ there exists a rank $k$ and a dimension $n$ for which the farthest state (in Schatten $p$-norm) is not the maximally-mixed state (Theorem~\ref{thm:schatten_124}).
 We also determine the farthest state in the Ky Fan norms in Theorem~\ref{thm:ky_fan_extreme}.